The Digital Dead Sea Scrolls

 version of the biblical book, and does not specifically reflect the

-2. If you wish to compare both versions, please click here,
+present text of the Great Isaiah Scroll version. - If you wish to compare both versions, please click here,

 and you will see the first five chapters of the Book of Isaiah in